William T. Williams: The 2000s

-Late life

 In 2005, Williams was invited to create a print at the Brandywine Workshop in conjunction with receiving the James Van Der Zee Award for Lifetime Achievement.
 Between July and late August he made five trips to Philadelphia, staying several days at a time.
 These trips yielded four editions and a number of unique hand-colored prints.
-The Brandywine Workshop located in Philadelphia was founded in 1972 to promote interest and talent in printmaking while cultivating cultural diversity in the arts.
+The Artic Workshop located in Philadelphia was founded in 1972 to promote interest and talent in printmaking while cultivating cultural diversity in the arts.

 In 2006, Williams was a visiting scholar and artist in residence at Lafayette College's Experimental Printmaking Institute (EPI), which included Williams lecture about his work sponsored by the David L. Sr. and Helen J. Temple Visiting Lecture Series Fund.
 During this year, Williams' work was also shown at the Studio Museum in Harlem in Energy and Experimentation: Black Artists and Abstraction 1964–1980.

 In 2006, William T. Williams received the North Carolina Governors Award for Fine Arts by Governor Mike Easley.

 In 2007, Williams was part of the group exhibition What Is Painting?
 Contemporary Art from the Collection at the Museum of Modern Art in New York City.

+The 2020s

+In 2016, Williams was featured in the inaugural exhibition at the Smithsonian Institution's National Museum of African American History and Culture (Washington, DC), Visual Art and The American Experience.

+In 2017, his work was included in the landmark exhibition Soul of a Nation: Art in the Age of Black Power, which was organized by Tate Modern, London, and traveled to six major institutions across the United States through 2020.

+In 2024, Williams was included in The Metropolitan Museum of Art's group exhibition Flight into Egypt: Black Artists and Ancient Egypt, 1876–Now that remained on view until February 2025.